Programming (music): Music programming in the 1980s

-Music programming in the late 2000s
+Music programming in the early 2000s

-Today, music programming is prevalent amongst almost every artist.
-Most of them use software on their computer or laptop to produce music and do not actually use physical instruments.
-These different programs are called digital audio workstations (DAW) and are used for editing, recording, and mixing, music files.
+Today, music programming is very common, with artists using software on a computer to produce music and not actually using physical instruments.
+These different programs are called digital audio workstations (DAW) and are used for editing, recording, and mixing music files.
 Most DAW programs incorporate the use of MIDI technology, which allows for music production software to carry out communication between electronic instruments, computers, and other related devices.
 While most DAWs carry out the same function and do the same thing, there are some that require less expertise and are easier for beginners to operate.
-These programs are run on PC’s, and the top 12 most popular DAWs now are as follows: FL Studio, Avid Pro Tools, Apple Logic Pro X, Magix Acid Pro, Ableton Live, Presonus Studio One, Magix Samplitude Pro X, Cockos Reaper, Propellerhead Reason, Steinberg Cubase Pro, GarageBand, and Bitwig Studio.
+These programs can be run on personal computers.
+Popular DAWs include: FL Studio, Avid Pro Tools, Apple Logic Pro X, Magix Acid Pro, Ableton Live, Presonus Studio One, Magix Samplitude Pro X, Cockos Reaper, Propellerhead Reason, Steinberg Cubase Pro, GarageBand, and Bitwig Studio.